jonasschultemattler/nano/README.md

 - estimate cardinality by $2^l$

 TODO:
-- Implement flajolet_martin() in count.cpp
+- Implement flajolet_martin() in flajolet_martin.cpp
-- Compare run time and accuracy to exact algorithm.
-Use todo.py
+- Compare run time, space consumption, and accuracy to exact algorithm with cmp_count.py
-- Test the quality and run time of flajolet_martin() for different hash functions
+- Test the quality and run time of flajolet_martin() for different hash functions using cmp_hashs.py

 #### Observations: